 - Clubs and activities: Whether it`s through music, art, drama, sports, or social and intellectual pursuit girls find an extracurricular outlet at SEM.
 Clubs and activities are determined by student interest, and every girl participates in community service throughout her four years.

-- School accreditations: National Association of Independent Schools (NAIS), New York State Association of Independent Schools (NYSAIS), The Association of Boarding Schools (TABS), Small Boarding School Association (SBSA), The National Coalition of Girls' Schools (NCGS), Online School for Girls (OSG)
+- Buffalo Seminary accreditations: National Association of Independent Schools (NAIS), New York State Association of Independent Schools (NYSAIS), The Association of Boarding Schools (TABS), Small Boarding School Association (SBSA), The National Coalition of Girls' Schools (NCGS), Online School for Girls (OSG)

 - Sample of notable school alumni/alumnae:

 - Isabella Bannerman - Syndicated cartoonist

 - Lauren Belfer - NYT bestselling author of City of Light, A Fierce Radiance, And After the Fire

 - Mara Hoffman - Fashion designer

 - Amy Holden Jones - Screenwriter, film producer and director